dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/official_extensions.md

 ## Default Extensions

-Different DuckDB clients ship a different set of extensions.
+Different DataMiner clients ship a different set of extensions.
 We summarize the main distributions in the table below.

 <div class="narrow_table"></div>